YUSRIN20/JS-Interview-Questions/readme.md

 ## What are Arrow Functions in JS?
 What is it use?
-  - Arrow FUnction, also known as fat arrow functions, is a **simpler and shorter** way to defining functions in javascript
+  - Arrow Function, also known as fat arrow functions, is a **simpler and shorter** way to defining functions in javascript

 ## What are **Callback Functions**?
 What is it use?
   - A callback function is a function that  is **passed as an arguement** to another function